bonitasoft/bonita-doc/md/environments.md

 # Environments

 ::: info
-**Note:** For Performance, Efficiency, and Teamwork editions only.
+**Note:** For Entreprise, Performance, Efficiency, and Teamwork editions only.
 :::

 An environment is a set of configuration definitions for a project.
 You can configure a process for several environments.
 In this way, one process can run in several environments without any modification, because the information that is specific to an environment is set at configuration.
-In the Performance, Efficiency, and Teamwork editions, Bonita Studio proposes three environments, Local,  Production, and Qualification.
+In the Entreprise, Performance, Efficiency, and Teamwork editions, Bonita Studio proposes three environments, Local,  Production, and Qualification.
 You can also define custom environments.

 You can configure, run, and debug a process in a specific environment.